meal-match/backend/README.md

 Open the newly created `.env` file and enter all needed environment variables, listed below.

+-   `DB_USERNAME`: The username the application will use to connect to the database.
+-   `DB_PASSWORD`: The corresponding password for `DB_USERNAME`.
+-   `DB_CLUSTER_URL`: The URL of the database cluster.
+This is what comes after the "@" but before the query parameters in the full database URL.
 -   `PORT`: The port the application will run on. (optional, defaults to `3000`)

 ### Start the app